 • The Snowpark developer framework allows data engineers, scientists, and developers to execute data processing pipelines and feed ML models faster and more securely within the Snowflake platform, using languages like Python, Java, and Scala.

-• With Snowflake’s easy ETL/ELT options, data engineers can focus on critical data strategy and pipeline optimization projects, rather than manual coding and data cleaning tasks.
+• Snowflake’s easy ETL/ELT options allow data engineers to focus on critical data strategy and pipeline optimization projects rather than manual coding and data cleaning tasks.

 • By leveraging Snowflake as a data lake and data warehouse, the need for pre-transformations and pre-schemas is eliminated, effectively streamlining the ETL process.